comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 # Running the Simulator

 Here are the instructions for using the robot simulator.
 The current plan is to use the simulator for in-class activities.
 This decision is based on the amount of chaos that would ensue in such a large class if every group had their own robot.
-If we get to the point where the physical robots are working well, we can revisit this idea.
+If we get to the point where the physical robots are working super smoothly, we can revisit this idea.

 ## What is a Robot Simulator?